Death End Request: Reception

-The game received mixed reviews from critics.
+The PlayStation 4 and Nintendo Switch version of Death End Request both received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 50% of critics.

 RPGSite praised the game for being a solid entry and starting point for a new IP by Idea Factory, that the mixing of Neptunia-like anime tropes with a more serious story like Death End Requests story created some strange tonal shifts, and mused that it would have ultimately been a better visual novel than RPG.
 Similarly, Hardcore Gamer noted that the JRPG segments were of a good quality, and that the visual novel segments were interesting, but that the two contrasting gameplay segments didn't blend together well, and it felt like being forced into moving back and forth between two entirely different games.
 Conversely, Digitally Downloaded strongly praised the game's structure, feeling that the two segments worked well together in keeping the player engaged in the overall story.
 The game received a 8/8/8/7 [31/40] rating from Famitsu in Japan.